Richard-m-j/DevOps-30-days/serviceMesh.md

 ## Introduction to Service Mesh and Istio

-- This document explains what a service mesh is and how Istio implements it.
-The approach covers: first discussing challenges in a microservices application, then showing how a service mesh solves these, and finally illustrating how Istio provides those solutions.

 - Istio itself is introduced as an open-source service mesh for microservice architectures.
 It "helps manage communication, security, and observability" between microservices.
 In other words, Istio provides a layer that handles networking and policy for services so developers can focus on business logic rather than plumbing.

 ## Challenges in Microservices Architectures